Jiro Yoshihara: Postwar abstraction, 1950–1954

 After 1950 Yoshihara continued to pursue this archaic, sandy and sign-like imagery with regard to the surface texture, now scratching the contour lines of his motifs into thick paint layers.
 In a further step towards abstraction, Yoshihara created paintings with geometric archaic sign-like figures on monochrome opaque backgrounds, and later transitioned to purely abstract compositions of lines and planar forms, which transitioned into each other.

 In his exploration of abstraction in these years, Yoshihara drew inspiration from the expressivity of non-figurative children's art, Zen calligraphy and painting, particularly the works of the 20th century Zen priest Nakahara Nantenbō, which Yoshihara saw at the Kaiseiji Temple in Nishinomiya, and his exchanges with the avantgarde-calligraphers Shiryū Morita and Yuichi Inoue in the early 1950s, and US-American abstract artists.
 Yoshihara's growing interest in lines has also been associated with the artist's visit to Gendai sekai bijutusten in Tokyo 1950, which included recent works by European abstract artists such as Hans Hartung and Pierre Soulages, his exchange with calligraphers, and his interest in US-American abstract expressionist painting, in particular the works of Jackson Pollock.
 When Pollock's paintings were first shown in Japan in original in the 3rd Yomiuri Independent Exhibition in 1951/1952, Yoshihara was one of the first and few voices to acknowledge and praise the newness and originality of Pollock and US-American art against the mainstream view shaped by Tokyo critics.
 Though inspired by calligraphy and Pollock, Yoshihara sought his own ways to overcome the limitations he encountered, whether it was the restrictions of the genre of calligraphy, e.g. the legibility of the written characters, or, through his study of Pollock's work, the limits of canvas painting.

 Informel phase and Gutai works, 1955–1962

-Coinciding with the early years of Gutai, Yoshihara, from1955 to the early 1960s, a period that is often described as his Informel phase, intensified his exploration of the materiality of paint and created paintings applying several layers of oil paint with traces of dynamic gestural paint application.
+Coinciding with the early years of Gutai, Yoshihara, from 1955 to the early 1960s, a period that is often described as his Informel phase, intensified his exploration of the materiality of paint and created paintings applying several layers of oil paint with traces of dynamic gestural paint application.
 These works emerged from the synergy with Gutai and its activities, including Gutai's experimental exhibitions as well as Gutai's collaboration with Michel Tapié.

 Aside from painting, Yoshihara also contributed interactive three-dimensional works and installations for Gutai's outdoor exhibitions and stage shows, such as his Light Art (1956), which were columns with lamps, Rakugakiban (Please draw freely) (1956), a board on which visitors were invited to scribble, or Muro (Room) (1956), a labyrinth walk-in installation.